 “I’m in love, love to do my thing (hah) and I don’t need no one else.”- James Brown (from his song entitled Super Bad)

-The Late James Brown (R.I.P.) like many other influential thinkers and artists were onto something when they remind us from time to time, the significance of self-love and/or the ideal route of following one’s passion in life.
+The Late James Brown (R.I.P.), like many other influential thinkers and artists, were onto something when they reminded us from time to time the significance of self-love and/or the ideal route of following one’s passion in life.